By connecting academics to artistic production, we challenge our 7th and 8th grade students

 At ATLAS, students direct their own learning by running all aspects of a theatre company.
 We use the theatrical process to explore essential questions in literature, science, history, math, and beyond.

-Our small cohorts of 10-18 students in each grade ensure a safe, supportive learning environment with room to question, experiment, change, and grow.
+Our small, blended cohorts of students in each grade ensure a safe, supportive learning environment with room to question, experiment, change, and grow.

 "It’s a really creative learning space, and your teachers care about you and your education"

 We seek to support and develop young people who are:

 CURIOUS about their world,

 CONFIDENT in themselves &